BIGSPD Presidential Election Results

 In 2011 Gary won the Nursing Times Award in Mental Health for leading on the development of the Wigan Multi-Agency Personality Disorder service.
 He has a special interest in personality disorder and primary care treatments which is where his current research is focused.
 Gary is a trained and experienced personality disorder trainer and was a lead contributor in the development of NHS northwest E-Learning programme for personality disorder awareness.

-Kirsten is a Research Fellow at Imperial College London, with a background in academic psychology and social psychiatry.
+Kirsten Barnicot is a Research Fellow at Imperial College London, with a background in academic psychology and social psychiatry.
 Her areas of interest are the psychological treatment of personality disorders, post-traumatic stress disorder, self-harm, perinatal psychiatry and parenting research.
-Her PhD research at Queen Mary University of London focused on treatment processes in dialectical behaviour therapy for personality disorder.
-She is currently completing an NIHR Postodctoral Research Fellowship awarded to investigate the relationship between post-traumatic stress disorder, personality disorder and treatment outcomes, in addition to conducting research on the epigenetic effects of antenatal anxiety on child development and practising clinically as a video feedback for positive parenting therapist.
+Her PhD research at Queen Mary University of London focused on treatment processes in dialectical behavior therapy for personality disorder.
+She is currently completing an NIHR Postodctoral Research Fellowship awarded to investigate the relationship between post-traumatic stress disorder, personality disorder and treatment outcomes, in addition to conducting research on the epigenetic effects of antenatal anxiety on child development and practicing clinically as a video feedback for positive parenting therapist.